bradhilton/rl-experiments/README.md

 # OpenPipe Reinforcement Learning Experiments

 This repository contains a series of reinforcement learning experiments.

 Experiment notebooks can be found in the `/experiments` directory, along with library code and data.
 The repository also contains some helpful scripts for starting dev machines and other utilities.

+Experiment results can be viewed on [Weights & Biases](https://wandb.ai/bradhilton/rl-experiments).

 To learn more about our research, check out our [blog post](https://openpipe.ai/blog) at [OpenPipe](https://openpipe.ai).

 If you want to reproduce our work on deductive reasoning, take a look at our streamlined [training recipe here](https://github.com/openpipe/deductive-reasoning).

-If you're interested in training your own models with reinforcement learning or just chatting, feel free to [contact us](https://openpipe.ai/contact) or email our founder Kyle Corbitt directly at kyle@openpipe.ai!
+If you're interested in training your own models with reinforcement learning or just chatting, feel free to [contact us](https://openpipe.ai/contact) or email Kyle at kyle@openpipe.ai!

 ## Dependencies